The Story

 That was when my sister, a Navy Nurse (RDML, USN Ret.) and Vietnam Veteran, sent me a pictorial email of a young blue-eyed, blond-haired sailor.
 I went through the pictures of him and his girlfriend, then in Afghanistan, and then in a hospital bed.
 He had lost both arms and both legs, and he sent me back to 1970, and hours of emotion followed.

-It was Taylor Morris, and his example that made it clear that quitting was not an option.
-In the months that followed, I asked him if I could publish this account using his name; his response; “Sounds, great.”
-Taylor and the servicemen and women like him have as much to do with Clean Bite™, as I do.
+Taylor Morris’s example made it clear that quitting was not an option.
+In the following months, I asked him if I could publish this account using his name; his response was, ” Sounds great.”
+Taylor and the servicemen and women like him have as much to do with Clean Bite™ as I do.

 Sincerely,